Rates, discounts and monetary transactions

 200

-Passing outside the office (within 10 km of the office).
+Execution outside office (within 10 km of office).
 Party concerned

 395

-Passing outside the office (more than 10 km from the office).
+Execution outside office (more than 10 km from office).
 Party concerned

 175

-Passing outside office hours, outside evening opening hours.
+Execution outside office hours, outside evening opening.
 Party concerned

 200

-Office costs, storage costs, access to my notary file and issuing a copy
+Office costs, custody costs, access to My Notary File and issuing a true copy

 Office costs (lump sum)